 That makes it all the more important to teach children how to listen and empathize.
 Today’s children will still be sorting through issues of justice when they enter adulthood, and the way a child is raised helps determine the kind of adult they become.
 So what can parents do to help raise kids who listen with empathy and emotional intelligence and can change their minds?
 It requires an ongoing conversation at every age.

 The seeds of empathy are planted during infancy, when neurological development is very sensitive to parental behavior.
 In fact, so many systems are developing in babies that even something as simple as changing a diaper reinforces socialization.

-“A basic concept here is ‘neurons that fire together wire together’ – so when there is a diaper change, for example, all sorts of things happen: eye gazing, soothing speech, and relief of displeasure of a mushy diaper,” explain Dr. Brit Creelman, a licensed clinical psychologist at Allendale Association’s outpatient therapy clinic in Chicago.
+“A basic concept here is ‘neurons that fire together, wire together’ — so when there is a diaper change, for example, all sorts of things happen: eye gazing, soothing speech, and relief of displeasure of a mushy diaper,” says Brit Creelman, a clinical psychologist at Allendale Association’s outpatient therapy clinic in Chicago.

-Certain tools can help young children better understand empathy and the world in general.
-Reading fiction and discussing the feelings characters might have experienced during a particular moment.
+Certain tools can help young children better understand empathy and the world in general, such as reading fiction and discussing the feelings characters might have experienced during a particular moment.
 Feelings charts can help increase emotional vocabulary.
-Dr. Lis recommends social stories, which are narrative templates that allow children to run through various social situations and understand how to navigate them.
+Lis recommends social stories, which are narrative templates that allow children to run through various social situations and understand how to navigate them.
 Social stories often offer perspectives, discuss the feelings and opinions of multiple characters.
 “They help children grasp social norms, routines, and expectations, like walking down the hall, using restroom facilities, following lunch procedures, using manners, using greetings, asking for help properly,” she says.

 Grade Schoolers: Model Behavior, Validate Feelings